Use a test index to test your inputs

 3. When you search, specify the test index in your search command.
 (By default, Splunk searches on the "main" index.)
 Use the

-Note : When searching a test index for events coming in from your newly created input, Splunk recommends that you use the Real-time > All time(real-time) time range for the field picker.
+Note : When searching a test index for events coming in from your newly created input, Splunk recommends that you use the Real-time > All time(real-time) time range for the fields sidebar.
 The resulting real-time search will show all events being written to that index regardless of the value of their extracted time stamp.
 This is particularly useful if you are indexing historical data into your index that a search for "Last hour" or "Real-time > 30 minute window" would not show.

 Delete indexed data and start over